 Please click on the link below to view:

-Winter pressure appointments
+Winter pressure appointments (now expired)

 Starting from the 18th December 2017 until the 16th March 2018, the practice is able to offer 32 additional appointments per week (between both Albion Mount and Mountain Road Surgery.)
 These appointments can only be used as emergency appointments which will be taken 'on the day' only and can be both face to face or telephone consultations (at the discretion of the GP).